rust-lang/rust/src/doc/rustdoc/src/how-to-write-documentation.md

 ### Adding a warning block

-If you want to make a "warning" stand out in the documentation, you can wrap it like this:
+If you want to make a warning or similar note stand out in the documentation, you can wrap it like this:

 ```md
 /// documentation